vladikcomper/md-modules/modules/errorhandler/docs/how-to/Debugging_techniques.md

 ## Log in-game events with `KDebug`

-Ever dreamt of logging what's your game is doing without entering debuggers and halting its execution?
-With `KDebug` interface that the debugger provides and an emulator that supports it, your dreams come true!
+Ever dreamt of logging what your game is doing without entering debuggers and halting its execution?
+With `KDebug` interface the debugger provides and an emulator that supports it, your dreams come true!

-The following example shows how you can any invocation Nemesis decompressor in Sonic 1,
+The following example shows how you can log any invocation Nemesis decompressor in Sonic 1 and display what art it reads.

 Just find `NemDec:` label in your disassembly and insert the following line right after it: